CenkCamkiran/AWS-Serverless-StorageApplication/README.md

 ```

 > **Note** <br />
 > Object will be deleted even the provided object name does not exist in bucket.
-In this situation response will be 204 No Content <br />
+In this situation response will be 204 No Content. <br />

 ### Environment Variables

-- Lorem ipsum
+- AWS Access Key and AWS Secret Key must be provided as Environment Variables to use API properly.
+This layer gets Environment Variables and injects them into AWS S3 Connection.

 ### Commands

-- Lorem ipsum
+- Write-Delete Commands written in this layer.
+Here are some details about Commands below.

+#### Bucket Commands

+Command: `CreateBucketCommand` => Base: `IRequest<BucketResponse>`
+Command: `DeleteBucketCommand` => Base: `IRequest<BucketResponse>`

+#### Object Commands

+Command: `CreateObjectCommand` => Base: `IRequest<ObjectResponse>`
+Command: `DeleteObjectCommand` => Base: `IRequest<int>`

 ### Handlers

-- Lorem ipsum
+- Query and Command Handlers written in this layer.
+Here are some details about Handlers below.

+#### Bucket Handlers

+- This handlers have three tasks.
+Create, Delete and GetBucketList in AWS S3.

+Handler: `CreateBucketHandler` => Base: `IRequestHandler<CreateBucketCommand, BucketResponse>`
+Handler: `DeleteBucketHandler` => Base: `IRequestHandler<DeleteBucketCommand, BucketResponse>`
+Handler: `GetBucketListHandler` => Base: `IRequestHandler<GetBucketListQuery, List<S3Bucket>>`

+#### Object Handlers

+- This handlers have three tasks.
+Create, Delete, GetObject and GetObjectList in AWS S3.

+Handler: `CreateObjectHandler` => Base: `IRequestHandler<CreateObjectCommand, ObjectResponse>`
+Handler: `DeleteObjectHandler` => Base: `IRequestHandler<DeleteObjectCommand, int>`
+Handler: `GetObjectHandler` => Base: `IRequestHandler<GetObjectQuery, GetObjectResponse>`
+Handler: `GetObjectListHandler` => Base: `IRequestHandler<GetObjectListQuery, List<S3Object>>`

 ### Helpers

-- Lorem ipsum
+- Exception classes written in this layer. **StorageApplicationException** exception class is used for throwing exception when errors occurred.

 ### Middlewares

-- Lorem ipsum
+- Middlewares written in this layer.
+Here are some details about Middlewares below.

+#### Error Handler Middleware

+- It is responsible for handling exceptions.
+- It catches exceptions and builds Response Body and Response Status code according to exception.

+#### Request Validation Middleware

+- It is responsible for checking fields on Form-Data field.
+It basically checks incoming to **CreateObjectAsync** action on **ObjectController**.
+It has four steps:
+  1. It checks Request Content Type.
+If Content Type does not have Form-Data it throws exception.
+  2. It checks any file injected in Form Data.
+If Form Data does not have file it throws exception.
+  3. It checks file size.
+If file size is zero or less bytes it throws exception.
+  4. It checks file size limit.
+If file size exceeds limit it throws exception.

 ### Models

-- Lorem ipsum
+- Response and Request models defined in this layer.

 ### Queries